dvhdr/launchpad-pro/README.md

 4. In Eclipse, choose "File->Import..."
 5. Under "C/C++", choose "Existing Code as Makefile Project", hit "Next"
 6. Give the project any name you like (launchpad?)
-7. Under "Existing code location" type `/vagrant`
+7. Under "Existing Code Location" type `/vagrant`
 8. Hit Finish - you should now see your project.
 If not, click "Workbench" and it should appear.
 9. Click the hammer icon at the top, and wait while the project builds.